qualitydixon/wordify/README.md

 ## Installation

 Just fork and clone this repo, run `npm install`, then `npm run start`.
-You will then see the project at port `8080`.
-It should look like this:
+Then go to `http://localhost:8080/` in your browser.
+You should see this:

 ![alt text](https://github.com/qualitydixon/react-kickstart/blob/master/react-kickstart-screen.png)